sathomas/jsDataV.is/src/text/ch6/04-maplibrary.md

 ### Step 1: Prepare the Data

 The data for our visualization is readily available as timetables for the two routes.
-A more precise comparison might consider timetables from the same year, but for this example we'll use the [Southerner's timetable from 1941](http://www.streamlinerschedules.com/concourse/track1/southerner194112.html) and the [Silver Comet's timetable from 1947](http://www.streamlinerschedules.com/concourse/track1/silvercomet194706.html).
-Those timetables only include station names, so we will have to look up latitude and longitude values for all of the stations in order to place them on a map.
+A more precise comparison might consider timetables from the same year, but for this example we'll use the [Southerner's timetable from 1941](http://www.streamlinerschedules.com/concourse/track1/southerner194112.html) and the [Silver Comet's timetable from 1947](http://www.streamlinerschedules.com/concourse/track1/silvercomet194706.html) as those timetables are readily available on the internet.
+The timetables only include station names, so we will have to look up latitude and longitude values (using, for example, Google Maps) for all of the stations in order to place them on a map.
 We can also calculate the time difference between stops, in minutes.
 Those calculations result in two arrays, one for each train.

-{>> Some questions that pop up for me here: why using different years? how'd you calculate these coordinates?<<}

 ``` {.javascript .numberLines}
 var seaboard = [